libp2p/go-libp2p/ROADMAP.md

 Why: For far too long, go-libp2p has been a black box.
 This has hurt us many times, by allowing trivial bugs to go undetected for a long time ([example](https://github.com/ipfs/kubo/pull/8750)).
 Having metrics will allow us to track the impact of performance improvements we make over time.

-Goal: go-libp2p ships with Grafana dashboards that allow node operators to monitor their nodes in production.
+Goal: Export a wider set of metrics across go-libp2p components and enable node operators to monitor their nodes in production.
+Optionally provide a sample Grafana dashboard similar to the resource manager dashboard.

 How: This will look similar to how we already expose resource manager metrics.
 Metrics can be added incrementally for libp2p’s components.
 First milestone is having metrics for the swarm.